-I will work very hard meet your expectations.
+Ι will work very hard to meet your expectations.
 I will do my best to continue the momentum that we have created.
-You have a wonderful board guiding the foundation, but it truly will require all of you to assist us in raising the awareness we need to find that treatment.
-You can also contribute to our success by fundraising, writing an article for the newsletter or joining a committee.
+You have a wonderful board guiding the foundation, but it truly will require all of you to assist us in raising we need the awareness to find that treatment.
+You can also contribute to our success by fundraising, writing an article for the newsletter, or joining a committee.
 We are here to support one another.
-Please feel free to contact any member of the Board, or myself, at anytime.
+Please feel free to contact any member of the Board, or myself, at any time.
 We appreciate your ideas and are here to address your concerns.